OpenCLIM/cropnet/README.md

 The meteorological data used to drive the model must be provided by the user in a specific format.
 The code has been designed to work with UKCP18 data, but in theory any meteorological driving data can be used, provided it meets the format requirements.
 Note though, that this has not been tested.
 Future versions of the code will remove these stringent restrictions.
-The daily variables required are total precipitation in mm (pr), maximum 2m temperature in degC (tasmax), minimum 2m temperature in degC (tasmin), average net surface longwave radiation in W/m^2 (rls), average net surface shortwave radiation in W/m^2 (rss), average 2m temperature in degC (tas).
+ - The daily variables required are total precipitation in mm (pr), maximum 2m temperature in degC (tasmax), minimum 2m temperature in degC (tasmin), average net surface longwave radiation in W/m^2 (rls), average net surface shortwave radiation in W/m^2 (rss), average 2m temperature in degC (tas).
-The filenames must contain the variable names in brackets, which must also be the names of the variables within the netCDF files.
+ - The filenames must contain the variable names in brackets, which must also be the variable names within the netCDF files.
-The end of each filename must also be written _nn_startdate_enddate.nc with startdate and enddate formatted yyyymmdd. nn is ensemble number, but can be any string.
+ - The end of each filename must also be written _nn_startdate_enddate.nc with startdate and enddate formatted yyyymmdd. nn is ensemble number, but can be any string.
-The data must also be on an x,y grid where x and y and OSGB eastings and northings.
+- The data must also be on an x,y grid where x and y are OSGB eastings and northings.
 The variable names of the x and y variables must be projection_x_coordinate and projection_y_coordinate.
-The data must be on a 360day calendar.
+- The data must be on a 360day calendar.
-Finally, the data must contain a variable named, literally, yyyymmdd, which contains the yyyymmdd strings for each timestep in the datefile.
+- Finally, the data must contain a variable named, literally, yyyymmdd, which contains the yyyymmdd strings for each timestep in the datefile.

 If you wish to verify the yield produced by the assimilation, you will need to set the verify switch to 1 and